nickgamb/identity-mcp/docs/MCP_README.md

 - **Model-Agnostic**: Works with any LLM (OpenAI, Anthropic, Ollama, local models, etc.)
 - **Pattern Discovery**: Analyze your conversations to discover unique patterns and themes
 - **MCP Protocol**: Full MCP 2024-11-05 implementation with streaming support
-- **Comprehensive Access**: 39 tools for accessing memories, conversations, files, and identity verification
+- **Comprehensive Access**: 50 tools for accessing memories, conversations, files, and identity verification
-- **Fine-Tuning Support**: LoRA fine-tuning tools to train models on your conversation patterns
+- **Fine-Tuning Support**: LoRA fine-tuning with dual GPU support and CPU offloading
+- **Web Dashboard**: Upload, process, browse, and edit all data with Monaco editor
+- **Pipeline Automation**: Run processing scripts via MCP tools or dashboard
+- **Data Management**: Upload, clean, and inspect all source and generated data
 - **Filesystem-Backed**: JSONL files as canonical store for portability

 ## Quick Start